 I use different oils for different purposes around my home and Atlantic Aromatics are my absolute favourite.
 Operating from Wicklow, all of the oils are sustainably harvested.

-I’ve said it before but Lunasa Yoga has kept me going since March.
-I do not have a flexible or coordinated bone in my body but somehow the wonderul Niamh and Clara Talbot have me practicing on my yoga mat most days.
+I do not have a flexible or coordinated bone in my body but somehow the wonderful Niamh and Clara Talbot had me practicing on my yoga mat most days.
 Lunasa Yoga is an online yoga service operating from Dublin.
 I have enjoyed every minute of my time with the yogi sisters.
 Purchasing a one month subscription to Lunasa Yoga would make a gorgeous gift.

 This Irish Witch